Escape the Cold in These 7 Countries Where It’s Summer Right Now

 Argentina

 Summer temperatures in Argentina’s capital city are sweltering, which is why many Buenos Aires residents, known as porteños, clear out of the city during January and February.
 However, those who remain can be found sipping café con leche at sidewalk eateries or sharing maté with friends at green spaces across the city.
-Though summertime is quieter than usual in the sprawling Latin American city, peak porteño culture still heats up after the sun goes down.
+Although summertime is quieter than usual in the sprawling Latin American city, peak porteño culture still heats up after the sun goes down.
 In hip neighborhoods such as San Telmo and Palermo, local dancers crowd the floors of traditional milongas (tango clubs); imaginative DJs mix cumbia, hip-hop, and house music in the city’s late-night dance clubs; and those “in the know” flock to speakeasy-style lounges such as Florería Atlántico, a cocktail and wine bar hidden beneath an unassuming flower shop in the upscale Retiro neighborhood.

 South Africa

-South African cities such as Cape Town and Johannesburg offer more than Southern Hemisphere sun—in more recent years, South Africa has become a hub for fine art, fashion, food, and wine.
-After climbing Table Mountain and exploring the penguin-dotted coast in Cape Town, visit the esteemed Zeitz Museum of Contemporary Art Africa.
 If you have time, head to the Cape’s vineyard-strewn mountains to spend a weekend sipping world-class vintages at estates in Stellenbosch, Franschhoek, and Paarl.
-And lodging in wine country doesn’t come much more stylish or immersive than Babylonstoren, a sprawling garden and farm stay that dates back to 1692.
+Lodging in wine country doesn’t come much more stylish or immersive than Babylonstoren, a sprawling garden and farm stay that dates back to 1692.

-Just a two-hour flight from Cape Town, Johannesburg also warrants a visit.
+Only a two-hour flight from Cape Town, Johannesburg also warrants a visit.
 What the inland city lacks in the beach department, it makes up for with its frenetic energy and cosmopolitan culture.
 During the day, soak up Joburg’s fashion scene in Newtown, a suburb located just over the city’s iconic Nelson Mandela Bridge.
 Then hit up the markets in Braamfontein and Maboneng, where the sounds of DJs playing Afrobeats from nearby rooftops set the background to your shopping experience.
 Any visit to Cape Town or Johannesburg should also include a guided township tour to learn more about apartheid and its lasting impact.

-Photo by Peter Luo/Unplash
+Photo by Stefan Haworth

 New Zealand

 If you love adventure sports, stunning natural beauty, and world-class wine, New Zealand is the summer escape for you.
-On the North Island, explore craggy coves and cliffside beaches along the Coromandel Peninsula, located just across the gulf from Auckland, New Zealand’s largest city.
-(Waiheke Island, which produces world-class chardonnays and syrahs, is also a short ferry ride from Auckland.)
+On the North Island, explore craggy coves and cliffside beaches along the Coromandel Peninsula, located across the gulf from Auckland, New Zealand’s largest city.
+(Waiheke Island, which produces world-class chardonnays and syrahs, is a short ferry ride from Auckland.)
 Visit Rotorua’s geothermal landscape—with its boiling mud pools and gushing geysers—to learn more about the country’s Indigenous Maori culture, and head to Tongariro National Park for an epic hike in Lord of the Rings territory.

 In December 2023, United Airlines expanded its Pacific service with the first nonstop flight between the United States (San Francisco) and Christchurch, the South Island’s largest city.
-Now it’ll be easier than ever to enjoy the otherworldly landscape of fjords, snow-capped peaks, rain forests, and alpine lakes.
-The best way to tackle the terrain is via one of the country’s epic long-distance hiking trails known as the Great Walks.
-The rugged Milford Track is famed for its waterfalls and fjords, and the newer Paparoa Track, a 34-mile hut-to-hut hiking route, traverses verdant forests in Paparoa National Park on the island’s western coast.
-After your adventures, treat yourself to a winetasting trip on the South Island’s northern tip in Marlborough.
-This region is famous for its sauvignon blanc—and what’s better than a cold glass of crisp white wine on a hot summer night?
+Now it’s easier than ever to enjoy the otherworldly landscape of fjords, snow-capped peaks (even in the summer!), rainforests, and alpine lakes.
+The best way to tackle the terrain is via one of the country’s epic long-distance hiking trails known as the Great Walks, and the country welcomed its newest, the Hump Ridge Track, in October 2024.
+The three-day, 37-mile loop in Fiordland National Park follows the rugged southern coastline, along boardwalks and through sub-alpine terrain, where you might encounter curious kea and kākā parrots.

 Courtesy of Natural Selection